Basic Phone vs GPS Watch for Kids

 Cons

-- No built-in GPS or location tracking
+- No location tracking capability built-in

 GPS Watch for Kids